Petition: Early history

 The first documented petitions were made by slaves building pyramids in Ancient Egypt who petitioned for better working conditions.

 In pre-modern Imperial China petitions were always sent to an Office of Transmission (Tongzheng si or 通政司) where court secretaries read petitions aloud to the emperor.
 Petitions could be sent by anybody, from a scholar-official to a common farmer, although the petitions were more likely read to the emperor if they were persuasive enough to impeach questionable and corrupt local officials from office.
 When petitions arrived to the throne, multiple copies were made of the original and stored with the Office of Supervising Secretaries before the original written petition was sent to the emperor.

+Inhabitants of the Ottoman Empire, as individuals and as groups, had the right to petition local representatives of the empire or to petition the sultan directly.
+In the capital city of Istanbul, a bureau influenced by the one that had existed in Byzantine Constantinople tracked and archived all petitions along with any annotations and administrative actions related to them.
+Beginning in the early 1740s, petitions were separated from other affairs and recorded in a unique archive.
+Hundreds of thousands of petitions were archived in Istanbul between the 15th and 20th centuries.
+By the early 16th century, a large portion of day-to-day decisions were made in response to petitions.
+Negotiations between city leaders and the empire often used petitions; this practice continued into the Tanzimat period.
+These negotiations contributed to the development of jurisprudence.

 The emergence of petitioning during the reign of Edward I of England (1272-1307) contributed to beginnings of legislative power for the Parliament of England.
 Petitions became a common form of protest and request to the British House of Commons in the 18th and 19th centuries; one million petitions were submitted to the UK's parliament between 1780 and 1918.
 The largest was the Great/People's Charter, or petition of the Chartists.

 The Petition Clause of the First Amendment to the U.S. Constitution guarantees the right of the people "to petition the Government for a redress of grievances."
 The right to petition has been held to include the right to file lawsuits against the government.